VUEngine/vuengine.github.io/documentation/tutorial/first-steps.md

 The engine internally calls the global `game` function for it to return the first [GameState](/documentation/api/class-game-state/) that the engine's [StateMachine](/documentation/api/class-state-machine/) must enter into.
 In this case, it is the `PrecautionScreenState`.

-On top of that, various other initialization steps can be performed in the `game` function before returning the control back to the engine.
-The template project already does some common tasks like enabling an `AutomaticPauseManager`, provided through a plugin, that takes care of pausing the game after a configurable amount of time has passed to remember the player to rest regularly.
-To change its configuration, select the "Configuration" tab from the plugin's page in the plugin explorer:
+Various other initialization steps can be performed in the `game` function before returning the control back to the engine.
+The template project already does some common tasks, like enabling the `AutomaticPauseManager`, that takes care of pausing the game after a fixed amount of time has passed to remember the player to rest regularly.
+To change the configurations of plugins, select the "Configuration" tab from each's page in the plugin explorer:

 <a href="/documentation/images/tutorial/automatic-pause-manager-configuration.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Automatic Pause Manager configuration"><img src="/documentation/images/tutorial/automatic-pause-manager-configuration.png"/></a>

-But the most important above is the chain of states that is setup.
-The `PrecautionScreenState` inherits from `SplashScreenState`, which can be configured to change the engine's state to another [GameState](/documentation/api/class-game-state/).
-When it exists, it will instruct the engine to enter the `AdjustmentScreenState` and so on.
+But the most important above is the chain of states that is setup and that ends with `MyGameState`.
+The `PrecautionScreenState` inherits from `SplashScreenState`, which can be configured to change the engine's state to an arbitrary [GameState](/documentation/api/class-game-state/).
+In the template project, it is setup to instruct the engine to enter the `AdjustmentScreenState` when it exits.
 The sequence will make the engine to enter the following states:

 1) `PrecautionScreenState`

 2) `AdjustmentScreenState`

 3) `AutomaticPauseSelectionScreenState`

 4) `LanguageSelectionScreenState`

 5) `MyGameState`

-From these, `MyGameState` is the first [GameState](/documentation/api/class-game-state/) of the game, not a plugin's and, as such, where the game's logic actually starts.
+From these, `MyGameState` is the first [GameState](/documentation/api/class-game-state/) of the game that is not a plugin's and, as such, where the game's logic actually starts.

 During development, it makes sense to skip those splash screens and go directly to the [GameState](/documentation/api/class-game-state/) that is being implemented.
 This can be easily done by returning that state in the `game` function: